 Every day on Radio Nova, just before 11am, we play a couple of songs key to “today in music history” Have a listen!
 But for now – here’s some light reading and watching.
 December 18th in Music History looks like this.

-Today in 1966, the inspiration for one section of The Beatles ‘A Day In The Life’ a London socialite fella (and heir to the Guinness fortune) called Tara Browne was killed when driving at high speed in his Lotus Elan after it collided with a parked truck in London.
+1966, the inspiration for one section of The Beatles ‘A Day In The Life’ a London socialite fella (and heir to the Guinness fortune) called Tara Browne was killed when driving at high speed in his Lotus Elan after it collided with a parked truck in London.
 A close friend of The Rolling Stones Mick Jagger and Brian Jones, Lennon read the report on the coroner’s verdict into Browne’s death and it went in the song!

 1972, Bob Dylan starting filming his role in the American western drama Pat Garrett and Billy The Kid along with James Coburn and Kris Kristofferson.
 Dylan composed the score and songs for the film, most prominently ‘Knockin’ on Heaven’s Door’.